 The preferred securities are a new issue of securities with no established trading market.
-Northeast Bancorp and the Trust have been advised by the underwriter that it intends to make a market in the preferred securities.
+The preferred securities have been approved for listing on the American Stock Exchange and Northeast Bancorp and the Trust have been advised by the underwriter that it intends to make a market in the preferred securities.
 However, the underwriter is not obligated to do so and such market making may be interrupted or discontinued at any time without notice at the sole discretion of the underwriter.
-We have applied to have the preferred securities listed on the American Stock Exchange.
 Accordingly, no assurance can be given as to the development or liquidity of any market for the preferred securities.